TenessyD/SkyGPT/README.md

 2. Run `app.py` using any code editor or terminal.
 3. Open your web browser and navigate to `http://127.0.0.1` to access the local hoisted application.

-Once the application is running, you should be able to send/receive messages from ChatGPT via GUI.
+Once the application is running, you should be able to send/receive messages from ChatGPT via the GUI.